More at rubyonrails.org:

 </select>

 Notice that, when the form is submitted, there will be no single value in the params hash that contains the full date.
 Instead, there will be several values with special names like "birth_date(1i)".
-Active Record knows how to assemble these specially-named values into a full date or time, based on the declared type of the model attribute.
-So we can pass params[:person] to e.g. Person.new or Person#update just like we would if the form used a single field to represent the full date.
+However, Active Model knows how to assemble these values into a full date, based on the declared type of the model attribute.
+So we can pass params[:person] to Person.new or Person#update just like we would if the form used a single field to represent the full date.

-Rails also provides helpers to render select boxes for individual temporal components: select_year, select_month, select_day, select_hour, select_minute, and select_second.
+Rails also provides helpers to render select boxes for individual date and time components: select_year, select_month, select_day, select_hour, select_minute, and select_second.
 These helpers are "bare" methods, meaning they are not called on a form builder instance.
 For example:

 </select>

-For each of these helpers, you may specify a date or time object instead of a number as the default value, and the appropriate temporal component will be extracted and used.
+For each of these helpers, you may specify a Date or Time object instead of a number as the default value (for example <%= select_year Date.today, prefix: "party" %> instead of the above), and the appropriate date and time parts will be extracted and used.

 class City < ApplicationRecord